FairportRobotics/MatchScoutingApp/README.md

 ## Todo

 - Auth.
 I already have Supabase authenticating against the Azure AD.
 I removed it from the app as I had a brief issue where the app kept redirecting to /login.
-    - Revisit auth against out AD instance If we do not want to bother...
+    - Revisit configuring auth against our Azure AD instance.
+If we don't want to bother with that...
     - Provide a means of allowing the user to enter their name and cache it for later upload.
 - Add some instructions to index to explain the steps needed to:
     -  Download the app as a PWA